Why it is important to brush your teeth. Part 1

 Why you need to brush your teeth

-Plaque constantly forms on the surface of the teeth from saliva, food residues, and microorganisms that produce acids.
-It is these factors that cause enamel erosion and tooth decay.
-The only way to protect your teeth is to remove plaque by thoroughly cleaning your teeth and oral cavity.
-But this is not the only reason for brushing your teeth.\
+Plaque constantly forms on the surface of the teeth as a result of saliva, food particles, and microorganisms that produce acids — the main culprits behind enamel erosion and tooth decay.
+The only effective way to protect your teeth is by thoroughly removing this plaque through regular brushing and proper oral hygiene.
+However, preventing cavities isn’t the only reason to brush your teeth; it also helps maintain healthy gums, fresh breath, and overall oral health.

 Benefits of proper oral hygiene